Get a free, no obligation personal loan quote with rates as low as 6.99%

 In 2019, the Canadian government replaced the WITB with the CWB and introduced the following key changes to the tax credit program:

-• Higher Allowable Income – In the past, single taxpayers weren’t eligible for the WITB if their income surpassed $19,076 annually, the CWB allows for a much higher income.
-The same goes for families, who could only qualify for the WITB with a maximum income of $28,975, versus $42,197 with the CWB.
+• Higher Allowable Income – In the past, single taxpayers weren’t eligible for the WITB if their income surpassed $19,076 annually.
+And families could only qualify for the WITB with a maximum income of $28,975.
+The CWB allows for much higher incomes for both singles ($33,015) and families ($43,212).

 Income Requirement to Receive The Canada Workers Benefit (CWB)